kairichard/kairichardkoenig.de/content/blog/only-through-creations-can-we-initiate-change/index.md

 #### Self vs. Others

 I was totally astounded by the number of users who started using that little tool.
-I got exactly one user, which was me.
+Not.
+It had exactly one user, which was me.
 Was I aiming for more?
 Maybe, maybe some validation beyond just me patting my self on the back seeing that I am still able to swing things together and make something work front to back.
 By the way, I since shut that thing down.
 Mainly because, well, I now use [Think Or Swim](https://www.tdameritrade.com/tools-and-platforms/thinkorswim/features.page), which does price alerts and a lot more.

 But what is important are the following things, no one cares what I build and that is a good thing because the world is not about me it's about the people around me.
 I should have built something for them, help them with your skills and abilities.
 Another valuable lesson was that my reach is almost equal to zero.